Keep your cool.

 22 But he answered, “You shall not kill them.
 Would you kill those whom you have taken captive with your sword and your bow?
 Set food and water before them, that they may eat and drink and go to their master.”
 23 Then he prepared a great feast for them; and after they ate and drank, he sent them away and they went to their master.
 So the bands of Syrian raiders came no more into the land of Israel (2 Kings 6).

 The king of Syria had sent his men to capture Elisha, a man of God.
-Elisha asked God to blind the men, then he himself led them astray to Samaria.
+Elisha asked God to blind the men, then he led them astray, he misled them to Samaria.
 The king of Syria had been planning an attack on the king of Israel, but Elisha had visions of his plans, and told them to the king of Israel.
-When the king of Israel saw the Syrian men that Elisha misled to Samaria, He wanted to kill them.
+When the king of Israel saw the Syrian men that Elisha misled to Samaria, he wanted to kill them.
 Elisha prevented him; he told him to feed them, and send them away.

 When an adversary has a need, we should try and offer them help.
 Elisha fed his enemies with a great feast and they never returned to take him or destroy the Israelites.
-Show your enemy abounding kindness and they might be ashamed of their own intentions.
+Show your enemy abounding kindness; they might be mortified by their own intentions.
 When we are gentle with those who don’t deserve it, they may reconsider their motives.
 If it is within your power to destroy, choose mercy.
 At bottom, it’s hard to resist kindness or not be moved by it.
-Gentleness counters animosity, with a courageous act of kindness.
+Gentleness defuses animosity, with a courageous act of kindness.

 8 And above all things have fervent love for one another, for “love will cover a multitude of sins.”
 9 Be hospitable to one another without grumbling.
 10 As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.
 11 If anyone speaks, let him speak as the oracles of God.
 If anyone ministers, let him do it as with the ability which God supplies, that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
 Amen (1 Peter 4).